PrathicaShettyM/Tic-Tac-Toe/README.md

 # Tic-tac-toe-ReactJS
 This is a good websie.
-This project includes
+This project includes all the dsa